skubichrupki/sqool/README.md

   - Dbeaver

 ## Lore:
-SQooL is a project born out of the recognition that transitioning from Spreadsheets to SQL databases offers significant advantages for companies in terms of data management and data analysis/
+SQooL is a project born out of the recognition that transitioning from Spreadsheets to SQL databases offers significant advantages for companies in terms of data management and data analysis
 <br>
 As data volumes grow and business requirements evolve, Excel's shortcomings become increasingly apparent.
 Issues such as version control, data integrity, limited collaboration capabilities, and performance limitations are worsening productivity and decision-making process.
 <br>